BUSHiDO MARTiAL ARTS

 2. What is a belt grading?
 A belt grading is a test of each student's skill level in karate.
 At a grading one can expect to be tested on all of the stripe requirements up to his/her level.
 A grading is meant to test a student's physical and mental ability.
 In order to succeed at a belt test the student must show proper dojo etiquette, spirit and skill for the level being tested.

 4. How many belt levels are there?
 There are 7 belts in the Little Dragons program and 12 belts from white to black in the Senior Kids and Adult programs.
+See our members page for a diagram of colours.

-5. Where does our style of karate come from?
-Our style of karate, Shorin-Ryu, is from Okinawa.
+Our style of karate, Shorin-Ryu, is from Okinawa, the birthplace of karate.
 Okinawa is an island off the coast of mainland Japan.
 It is part of the chain of islands known as the Ryukyu Islands.

-7. What is kata?
 Kata is a sequence of pre-arranged movements that contain hidden self defence and karate techniques.
 The kata in our system has maintained it's integrity over many centuries.
 Kata is the essence of karate.

 8. What is kumite?
 Kumite (sparring) is the art of fighting.
 Kumite is strictly regulated.
 Proper protective equipment is mandatory at all our dojos and may be ordered through your instructor.
 Junior students participate in non-contact sparring drills with kicking pads while senior students participate in controlled sparring with a partner.